Selecting a word of the year helps give you a purpose and structure. In 2018, my word is tradition.

 Pop a note in your happiness jar

 Coined by Elizabeth Gilbert, happiness jars are another great way to focus on the positive.
-At the end of the day simply grab a scrap of paper and write down the happiest moment of your day.
+Before you go to bed, simply grab a scrap of paper and write down the happiest moment of your day.

 Complete a meditation